 1. Check the engine oil.
-For instructions, refer to Checking the engine oil in this chapter.
+For instructions, refer to $\it Checking\ the\ engine\ oil$ in this chapter.

-2. If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
-Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening.

-3. Recheck the engine oil level.
-Make sure the oil level is not above the FULL mark on the engine oil level indicator (dipstick).

-4. Install the indicator and ensure it is fully seated.

-5. Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until it is seated.
+- 2. If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
+Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
+Recheck the engine oil level.
+Make sure the oil level is not above the FULL mark on the engine oil level dipstick. - 4.
+Install the dipstick and ensure it is fully seated. - 5.
+Fully install the engine oil filler cap by turning the filler cap clockwise 1/4 of a turn until it is seated.

-To avoid possible oil loss, DO NOT operate the vehicle with the engine oil level indicator and/or the engine oil filler cap removed.
+To avoid possible oil loss, DO NOT operate the vehicle with the engine oil level dipstick and/or the engine oil filler cap removed.